 Michelle Valberg is a globally recognized and celebrated photographer, whose quest to capture the beautiful and unique on camera has taken her to all corners of the world.

-Regularly featured in publications across North America and Europe, Valberg’s images have most recently been included in National Geographic, The London Tribune, More Magazine, Canadian Geographic and In Style.
+Regularly featured in publications across North America and Europe, Valberg’s images have most recently been included in National Geographic, The London Tribune, Travel Life, More Magazine, Canadian Geographic and In Style.

 A tireless philanthropist, Valberg founded Project North in 2009, a not-for-profit organization committed to delivering education and sport-based opportunities to youth in Canada’s Arctic.
-Since its inception, over $400,000 worth of hockey equipment has been delivered to over 14 Nunavut communities.
+Since its inception, over $600,000 worth of hockey equipment has been delivered to over 20 Inuit communities.

 Valberg has demonstrated her strong leadership capabilities through Director roles for several committees and organizations, including The United Way Ottawa, the Élisabeth Bruyère Foundation Board, the Telus Community Foundation Board, the Children’s Hospital of Eastern Ontario Foundation Board, the Algonquin College Foundation Board, and the Ottawa Regional Cancer Centre.
 Valberg presently sits on the Youth Services Bureau Charitable Foundation Board and is also a Fellow with the Royal Canadian Geographic Society.